 Lorton | VA

 The Lower Level has a Recreation Room, Bar, Playroom, Weight Room, a Full Bath and Storage/HVAC Room.
-Ready to Entertain or Relax, Head Outside to the Deck with Shade and a Covered Screen, or down to the Stone Patio perfect for grilling or sit by the Fire Pit.
-The Piece de Resistance is the Huge Salt Water Pool with Custom Electric Pool Cover.
-Property also has a 3 Car Side Garage with Entrance to Mud Room.
+Ready to Entertain or Relax?
+Head Outside to the Deck with Shade and a Covered Screen, or down to the Stone Patio perfect for grilling or sit by the Fire Pit.
+The Piece de Resistance is the Gorgeous and Expansive Heated Salt Water Pool with Custom Electric Pool Cover.
+Property also has a 3 Car Side Garage with Entrance to Mud Room, and a Whole Home Generator conveys.
 5 Minute Drive to I-95.

 Lorton is named for a village in the Lake District National Park, Cumbria, in England.
 Joseph Plaskett of the Cumbrian village settled in southern Fairfax County, running a general store and opening the Lorton Valley Post Office on November 11, 1875.
 Before the identity of Lorton, the commercial center was Colchester, and the spiritual and historical center of the community around which the leading citizens of the time revolved was Pohick Church, where George Washington and George Mason were at times members of the vestry.
 From the early 20th century until November 2001, Lorton was the site of a District of Columbia correctional facility called the Lorton Reformatory.